-(g) Grants and accounts receivable
+(g) Grants and Accounts Receivable

 The Museum's grants and accounts receivable consist of amounts due to the Museum related to work performed under grant agreements.
 Grants and accounts receivable are carried at their net realizable value.
 Management estimates the allowance for doubtful accounts based on its assessment of individual accounts.
-Accordingly, no allowance was considered necessary at December 31, 2013.
+Accordingly, no allowance was considered necessary at December 31, 2015.

-(h) Pledges receivable
+(h) Pledges Receivable

-In 2013, the Museum received pledges and contributions designated for the Capital Campaign.
-Unconditional pledges for the Capital Campaign, along with other legally enforceable pledges, less an allowance for uncollectible amounts, are recorded as receivables at fair value in the year made.
-Pledges made and received beyond one year are discounted to present value using a risk adjusted rate at the date of pledge (from 2.82% to 3.96% at December 31, 2013).
-At December 31, 2013, pledges receivable are presented net of an allowance for uncollectible amounts of \$51,202 and unamortized discount of \$301,977.
+The Museum's unconditional pledges, less an allowance for uncollectible amounts, are recorded as receivables at fair value in the year made.
+Pledges made and received beyond one year are discounted to present value using a risk adjusted rate at the date of pledge 3.96% at December 31, 2015.
+At December 31, 2015, pledges receivable are presented net of an allowance for uncollectible amounts of \$33,797 and unamortized discount of \$144,813.
 The initially recorded fair value is considered a Level 2 fair value approach.
 For pledges made and received within one year, the net realizable value is a reasonable estimate of fair value.
 If restricted by the donor for endowment, the amount is reported as public support of the permanently restricted net asset class.
 If restricted by donor for particular purposes or for capital acquisition, the amount is reported as public support of temporarily restricted net assets.